eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown vincent chgrp staff . -script that changes the owner to vincent and th

+e group owner to staff for all the files and directories in the working directory chown vincent:staff . -script that changes the owner to vincent and th

 e group owner to staff for all the files and directories in the working directory